 The object of the game is to get more points than your opponent.
 Once one person reaches (or exceeds) 10,000 points, the other players get one more turn.
 After that turn, the person with the most points wins.
 If there is a tie, each player that tied gets one more turn.
 In Preferences..., you can select either 10,000(default), 7,500, or 5,000 points to end the game.

 If you want to play a real dice game where you can earn money, it's time to look at games like craps at online casinos.
 Nowadays there are quite a few online casinos and it gets tricky to choose one for yourself.
-This site ranks the top online casino sites for you to choose from.

 How to play